 The maximum time frame to complete the four year medical school program is six years from the date that the students start the program.
+The student must have completed two years successfully by the end of the fourth year of enrollment.
+If the student is not maintaining the required pace to complete the degree within six years, the student becomes ineligible for financial aid.
 Any exceptions due to extenuating circumstances must be granted by the Associate Dean for Students.